2022 Solved: External Hard Drive Not Recognized After Unplugging - Qiling

 2. Why is my external hard drive not detected?

-Most cases of an external hard drive not being detected by Windows result from human error, malware infection, or software/hardware corruption.
-When you cannot find the connected hard drive in Windows Explorer, try to verify if Disk Management can locate the hard drive and displays it right.
-See how to fix external hard drive not detected.
+Most cases of an external hard drive not being detected by Windows result from human error, malware infection, or software/hardware corruption, and can often be resolved by verifying the drive's presence in Disk Management.

 3. Is it bad to unplug the hard drive without ejecting it?